mr-lovalova/datapipeline/README.md

   - Use `--out-transport fs --out-format json-lines --out-path build/serve` (or `csv`, `pickle`, etc.) to write artifacts to disk instead of stdout; files land under `<out-path>/<run_name>/`.
   - Set `--log-level DEBUG` (or set `run.yaml` -> `log_level: DEBUG`) to reuse the tqdm progress bars when previewing stages.
   - When `project.paths.run` is a directory, add `--run val` (filename stem) to target a single config; otherwise every run file is executed sequentially.
-  - Argument precedence: CLI flags > run.yaml > built‑in defaults.
+  - Argument precedence follows the order described under *Configuration Resolution Order*.
   - Combine with `--skip-build` when you already have fresh artifacts and want to jump straight into streaming.

 ### Build & Quality